JSON Configuration¶

 verbose |

-boolean | Enable verbose output | Console Output |
+boolean | Enable verbose output for this receiver | Console Output |

 verbose_time |

-number | Verbose update interval (seconds) | Console Output |
+number | Verbose update interval (seconds) for this receiver | Console Output |

 screen |

-number | Screen output mode (0-5) | Console Output |
+number | Screen output mode (0-5) for this receiver | Console Output |

 meta |

-string | Metadata tags (T/D/M) | Console Output |
+string | Metadata tags (T/D/M) for this receiver | Console Output |

 own_mmsi |